romanzipp/Laravel-MailCheck/README.md

 ## Advanced Usage

-You can make your disposable checks more ahrd or loose by configuring the edge case behavior.
+You can make your disposable checks more hard or loose by configuring the edge case behavior.
 There are 3 possible outcomes to set:

 - `romanzipp\MailCheck\Enums\ApiIssue::ALLOW` - allow the domain/mail